Showing posts with label 1950s. Show all posts

 Plenty of men have had Carolyn Grant—well, really only two, with a third resisting her advances, but because 1950s, she’s a shameless ’ho.
 This B-grade noir opens with Carolyn (wonderfully played Marie Windsor, to whom Allison Janney bears more than a passing resemblance), tooling down the highway in a convertible full of paintings (she runs an art gallery, more than 20 years ahead of that being the default career for women-who-aren’t-hookers in 1980s movies).
 When one of the paintings becomes unwrapped she pulls over, asking her male companion, arts columnist Wayne Vincent (Patric Knowles), to take care of the problem.
 He does so by tearing off the wrapping and tossing it out onto the side of the highway (this movie predates “Native American” PSAs discouraging littering, but I still judged this character for it).
 Problem solved, Wayne decides to take advantage of pause in their travels to make out with Carolyn, but she resists.
 She has an appointment with Harlow.
 “I have to show him some consideration, don’t I darling?” she tells her blue-balled paramour.
 “After all, he is my husband.”

 Of course, she’s cheating on her husband, but here’s the thing: the couple appear to have an open relationship, a shocker for 1955, though the movie tries to appeal to 1950s mores by implying that while the couple lives apart, only Carolyn does any extramarital fucking.
-The audience is led to believe Harlow (John Archer) is content to putter about his mansion between conjugal visits with his no-good wife, because the reason he wants to talk to Carolyn is to ask for a divorce so he can marry Louise (Nancy Gates).
+Harlow (John Archer) has been content to putter about his mansion between conjugal visits with his no-good wife, but now he is asking Carolyn for a divorce so he can marry Louise (Nancy Gates).
 He wants to marry Louise so hard that he’s even willing to keep paying Carolyn a monthly percentage of his earnings.
-Knowing she’s got Harlow over a barrel, she refuses his offer, demanding $300,000 up front, on top of the monthly percentage.
+Knowing she’s got Harlow over a barrel, Carolyn refuses his offer, demanding $300,000 up front, on top of the monthly percentage.
 Well, Harlow may be rich, but he’s not that rich.
 The only way he could pay that is to sell off his father’s share of his company, and Harlow refuses to do that.

 Marie Windsor in No Man's Woman